 Despite the German superiority in armored fighting vehicles, I the Americans threw back the Hermann Goering Panzer Division, and Patton's 7th Army moved inland.
 In the weeks that followed, the Germans under the command of Hans Hube fought a very effective delaying action and managed to escape to Italy despite Allied control of the air and sea.

 However, the Axis failure to crush the Allied beachheads at the start of the campaign meant that the outcome was preordained.
-Just two weeks after the Allied landings on Sicily, Italy's dictator Benito Mussolini was deposed, his country no longer allied with Germany, and a new front opened up in the European Theater of Operations — all due to the of a few thousand men who faced and stopped the Axis tide in front of them with the unforgiving Mediterranean tide behind them.
+Just two weeks after the Allied landings on Sicily, Italy's dictator Benito Mussolini was deposed, his country no longer allied with Germany, and a new front opened up in the European Theater of Operations — all due to the determination of a few thousand men who faced and stopped the Axis tide in front of them with the unforgiving Mediterranean tide behind them.

 Special thanks to playtesters Michael Anderson, Jon Compton, Louis Garcia, and Dr. Roger Mason.